micwik/ArnLib/doc/Description.md

 ArnPipe is a specialized class for handling pipes. <Br>
 It contains logic for handling [sequence check](#gen_pipeSeqCheck) and [anti congest](#gen_pipeAntiCongest).

+Data stream to and from a pipe can be controlled using ArnItemValve class.
+Actually ArnItemValve can controll any ArnItemB derived class.
 <Br><Br>

 ### Pipe sequence check ###    {#gen_pipeSeqCheck}